RogerKaufmann/Getting-And-Cleaning-Data/CodeBook.md

 ## Selected variables

 ### Subjects and activities
 * `subject` - The unique ID for the participant.
-Ranges from 1 to 30
+Integer that ranges from 1 to 30
 * `activity` - The label of the activity performed.
-Ranges from 1 to 6
+Factor variable that ranges from 1 to 6
 	* `WALKING` = `1`
 	* `WALKING_UPSTAIRS` = `2`
 	* `WALKING_DOWNSTAIRS` = `3`